The Ultimate Beer & Orange Marmalade Glazed Ham Recipe

 Celebrate Christmas with a little difference.
 This beer and orange marmalade glazed ham will be your favourite Christmas ham recipe for years to come.
 Serve with lovely new potatoes and a smoky aioli.

-Preheat the oven to 180 degrees celsius.
-Carefully slice under the rind of the ham at the base, then using your fingers, carefully slide them between the ham rind and fat layer.
+- Preheat the oven to 180°C. Carefully slice under the rind of the ham at the base, then using your fingers, carefully slide them between the ham rind and fat layer.
 The rind will come away easily but can tear so work slowly, gently forcing your fingertips between the layers.
 You need to retain as much fat as possible for scoring.
 This can be done with a small knife, but may result in an uneven, cut up surface.

 New potatoes with smoky aioli:

 - Store bought mayo (we loved Best Foods)